1

 Your task

-Write toolkit.sh with three utility functions:
+Write toolkit.sh and create these three functions:

-1. to_upper — converts its argument to uppercase.
-Hint: echo "$1" | tr '[:lower:]' '[:upper:]'
+1. to_upper: Echoes its argument converted to uppercase.
+(Tool hint: echo "$1" | tr '[:lower:]' '[:upper:]')

-2. file_ext — prints the file extension of its argument.
-Hint: echo "${1##*.}"##*. strips everything up to the last dot.
+2. file_ext: Echoes the file extension of its argument.
+(Tool hint: echo "${1##*.}" strips everything up to the last dot)

 Starter files